ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/Reality of Religion.md

 ---
-title: 01 - Reality of Religion
+title: Reality of Religion
 draft: false
 tags:
   - how-islam-works
+index: "2"
 ---
+01

 The first note in this series of 'How Islam Works' being a collection of notes on the application of Islam as a religion that functions as a monotheistic religion.

 This first note outlines the source basis for the term religion (deen) in Islam.
 It also covers six usages of the deen and its definitions.
 # Religion: usages & aspects
 ## Quran: meaning of 'religion'